-A cookie is a simple text file stored on your computer or mobile device by the server of a website and only that server will be able to retrieve or read the content of that cookie.
+A cookie is a simple text file that is stored on your computer or mobile device by a website’s server and only that server will be able to retrieve or read the contents of that cookie.
 Each cookie is unique to your web browser.
 It will contain some anonymous information such as a unique identifier and the site name and some digits and numbers.
-It allows a website to remember things like your preferences or what is in your shopping cart.
+It allows a website to remember things like your preferences or what’s in your shopping cart.

 What to do if you don’t want cookies to be set